Redis

 ]

-By default, the connection configured under default is used.
-You can use the Redis::connection() method to select which redis connection to use.
+The default connection is the one configured under default, and you can use the Redis::connection() method to choose which Redis connection to use.

 $redis = Redis::connection('cache');